Crank Removal Guide

 Please remember this phrase to help you in this process.

-In this next section, you will need to use a “park tool”.
+In this next section, you will need to use a “Crank Tool”.
 You can purchase this piece through Amazon or Walmart.
-The park tool does not come pre-assembled.
+The Crank Tool does not come pre-assembled.
 To assemble, connect both the black and silver sockets to the center screw.
-Make sure your “red handled wrench” is placed in between the screw.
+Make sure your “red handled wrench” (you can use any wrench that fits if your crank puller did not come with this piece) is placed in between the screw.

 STEP 3.1: Continue loosening until the flange nut is removed.
 Great job!
 Just a few more steps.